Kushal20092003/-Financial-risk-assessment-for-loan-application-using-logistic-regression-and-factor-analysis/README.md

    Scree Test: A visual inspection of the eigenvalues in a scree plot.
 The point where the curve flattens helps to determine the number of factors to retain.

    Variance Explained by Each Factor:

-a) The initial eigenvalues column shows that the first component explains 16.507% of the variance, while the cumulative variance explained by the seven factors is 64.764%.
+The initial eigenvalues column shows that the first component explains 16.507% of the variance, while the cumulative variance explained by the seven factors is 64.764%.
 This means that these seven components capture around 65% of the total variance in the dataset.

 <img width="472" height="289" alt="image" src="https://github.com/user-attachments/assets/aa36717e-d207-4e03-90ef-797a6d67d508" />